Blue Dot Media

 Other credits include co-director of Stories of Trust, an award-winning ten-part series featuring the young defendants in the landmark federal climate lawsuit, and producer of Life on Terra, a multiple Webby Award-winning website and Emmy-winning Montana-PBS television series.

-Conrad is a New York-based film and stage actor and screenwriter.
-Originally from Colorado, he earned a degree and a few years experience as a mechanical engineer before switching gears and moving to New York to pursue his passion of storytelling.
-He graduated from the two-year Meisner training program at the William Esper Studio in midtown Manhattan.
-Alongside current documentary and acting work, Conrad is also developing a feature narrative film called ROLLING WITH VIRGIL - www.RollingwithVirgil.com - and a long form television drama series called JELLYFISH.
+Conrad is a New York-based film and stage actor, screenwriter, filmmaker, and UBI writer/advocate.
+Originally from Colorado, he earned a degree and several years experience as a mechanical engineer before switching gears and moving to New York to pursue his passion of storytelling.
+He graduated from the two-year Meisner acting training program at the William Esper Studio in midtown Manhattan.
+Alongside current documentary and acting work, Conrad is also developing a feature narrative film called Rolling with Virgil and a long form television drama series called Jellyfish.
+Since embarking on Bootstraps in 2016, Conrad has built a reputation as a respected writer and speaker in the UBI space as well.

 Pale Blue Dot Media